ve3wwg/ESP8266_TCP_UDP/README.md

 There seems to be a lot of people struggling with loss of data on receive from the ESP8266.
 You MUST have hardware flow control in place to make this communicate reliably.
-The loss of a single byte of data, will lockup the interface because it may wait forever for a response that does not arrive.
+The loss of a single byte of data, will lockup the interface because it may wait forever for a response.

 Use a 3.3V FTDI adapter only (you can cheat if you use a voltage divider).
 The ESP8299 will not tolerate 5V signals.